top of page

 Physical Environment

-Above I used the idea of your mental space being like a cosy room but the actual physical space we inhabit can have a significant impact upon how we’re feeling.
+Above I used the idea of your mental space being like a cosy room but the actual physical space we inhabit can have a significant impact on how we’re feeling.

 A tidy and comfortable space can be a mental sanctuary, as well as a physical retreat, because a clutter-free organised space encourages relaxation and focus.